dapplink-labs/dapplink-secret/README.md

 Have a pr on your github and submit it to the savour-hd repository

 ### 5.review

-After the savour-secret code maintainer has passed the review, the code will be merged into the savour-secret library.
+After the dapplink-secret code maintainer has passed the review, the code will be merged into the dapplink-secret library.
 At this point, your PR submission is complete